Topdu/OpenOCR/docs/openocr.md

 ⚡\[[Quick Start](#quick-start)\] \[[Model](https://github.com/Topdu/OpenOCR/releases/tag/develop0.0.1)\] \[[Demo](#demo)\] \[[PaddleOCR Implementation](https://paddlepaddle.github.io/PaddleOCR/latest/algorithm/text_recognition/algorithm_rec_svtrv2.html)\]

 We proposed strategies to comprehensively enhance CTC-based STR models and developed a novel CTC-based method, [SVTRv2](../configs/rec/svtrv2/).
-SVTRv2 can outperform previous attention-based STR methods in terms of accuracy while maintaining the advantages of CTC, such as fast inference and robust recognition of long text sequences.
-These features make SVTRv2 particularly well-suited for commercial applications.
+SVTRv2 can outperform previous attention-based STR methods in terms of accuracy while maintaining the advantages of CTC, such as fast inference and robust recognition of long text.
+These features make SVTRv2 particularly well-suited for practical applications.
 To this end, building on SVTRv2, we develop a practical version of the model from scratch on publicly available Chinese and English datasets.
-Combined with a detection model, this forms an accurate and efficient general OCR system, OpenOCR.
+Combined with a detection model, this forms a general OCR system with accuracy and efficiency, **OpenOCR**.
 Comparing with [PP-OCRv4](https://paddlepaddle.github.io/PaddleOCR/latest/ppocr/model_list.html) released by [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR), OpenOCR achieve a 4.5% improvement on the [OCR competition leaderboard](https://aistudio.baidu.com/competition/detail/1131/0/leaderboard).

 | Model               | Config                                                                              | E2E Metric | Downloading                                                                              |
 | ------------------- | ----------------------------------------------------------------------------------- | ---------- | ---------------------------------------------------------------------------------------- |